Skip to main content

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow an attacker to execute code in the context of a victim user’s system.
+Successful exploitation of these vulnerabilities could allow an attacker to inject code or spawn a system root shell.

 3. TECHNICAL DETAILS